 It’s worth noting that even if your loved one’s Estate is below the Probate threshold, a financial institution can still request that a Grant of Probate is obtained.
 This is common where there is a complex family situation or a large Estate.

 Having said that, if a deceased person’s Estate is worth less £5,000, it would be unusual for Probate to be needed.

 Check if Probate is Needed

 If your loved one has recently died and you’re not sure whether Probate is needed, we can help you.
 Our Probate Advisors can discuss the size of the Estate and the individual assets with you.
-We can then let you know whether or not Probate is required or not required and provide advice on the next steps.
+We can then let you know if Probate is required or not required and provide advice on the next steps.